 GeneCards Summary for ETFA Gene

 ETFA (Electron-Transfer-Flavoprotein, Alpha Polypeptide) is a Protein Coding gene.
-Diseases associated with ETFA include multiple acyl-coa dehydrogenation deficiency, severe neonatal type and multiple acyl-coa dehydrogenation deficiency, mild type.
+Diseases associated with ETFA include multiple acyl-coa dehydrogenation deficiency, mild type and multiple acyl-coa dehydrogenation deficiency, severe neonatal type.
 Among its related pathways are Metabolism and Apoptosis and survival Caspase cascade.
 GO annotations related to this gene include electron carrier activity and flavin adenine dinucleotide binding.

 UniProtKB/Swiss-Prot for ETFA Gene

 The electron transfer flavoprotein serves as a specific electron acceptor for several dehydrogenases, including five acyl-CoA dehydrogenases, glutaryl-CoA and sarcosine dehydrogenase.
 It transfers the electrons to the main mitochondrial respiratory chain via ETF-ubiquinone oxidoreductase (ETF dehydrogenase)